RapTho/iot-digital-engineering/1_pre-requisites.md

 brew install mosquitto
 ```

-This will install both the Mosquitto broker and the `mosquitto_passwd` tool.
+This will install both the mosquitto broker and the `mosquitto_passwd` tool.
 You can verify the installation with:

 ```
 mosquitto_passwd -h